Three Little Chickpeas

 • 12 ounces (340 grams) frozen shelled edamame or oil-free marinated tofu

-• 2 carrots sliced into ribbons or match sticks
+• 2 carrots sliced into ribbons or matchsticks

 • 1 cucumber, diced